University of Iowa Health Care

 Purpose and Scope

 This Policy establishes guidelines for interactions with the health care industry and other opportunities for outside professional compensated activities.
-It applies to faculty (including adjunct faculty), fellow and resident physicians, all staff employed by UI Health Care, and all of its student trainees.
+It applies to faculty (including adjunct faculty), fellow and resident physicians, all staff and trainees employed by UI Health Care, and all of its student trainees.
 Associated entities include all departments within The University of Iowa Roy J. and Lucille A. Carver College of Medicine (CCOM), University of Iowa Hospitals and Clinics (UIHC), UI Physicians (UIP), and University of Iowa Children's Hospital.

 The Policy is intended to supersede existing departmental policies on COI and COC and it complements existing University of Iowa policies related to COI and COC.
 It provides additional specifications for UI Health Care employees and students on issues related to unique complexities within our medical care, education, and research endeavors.
 Individual departments within UI Health Care may choose to adopt more stringent boundaries or monitoring based on unique specialty-based circumstances or local faculty preferences.